churchofthought/JSOperations/README.md

 Here's a quick example of what JSOperations does:
-Calculating fibonacci of 500 would normally freeze the UI.
+Calculating fibonacci for n=500 would normally freeze the UI.
 But if we write an operation that suspends itself, the queue will automatically resume it on the next paint cycle.